Editorial Code of Conduct

 • All submissions advance through our review process in a timely fashion.
 As the volume of submissions grows, this commitment becomes more difficult to maintain, but we strive nonetheless to respond to all submissions within four to six months of receipt.
 Whenever possible, we offer writers words of support in response.

 Miracle Monocle is a university-affiliated journal that, like most literary publications, operates on a lean budget.
-Because we are currently unable to pay our contributors, we have endeavored to forgo charging a submission fee for our regular submission window.
-Writers may submit outside of that window for a small fee and/or submit more than once in an editorial cycle for a small fee.
+Because we are currently unable to pay our contributors, we have endeavored to forgo charging a submission fees for many years.
+We now occasionally charge a small fee, but will review this practice at the close of every issue cycle.

 We welcome donations and host an annual crowdfunding campaign in collaboration with our supporting institution, the University of Louisville.